Search Tips

 Notice of Motion

-A required, written notice to the opposing party that the moving party will request an order.
+A required, written notice to the opposing party that the moving party requests an order.

 Motion